 I just finished reading Fighting for Air by Eric Klinenberg.
-It is a good book and a great discription of what has happened to radio since the major consolidations occured in 1999 and 2000.
+It is a good book and a great description of what has happened to radio since the major consolidations occurred in 1999 and 2000.
 Depressing.
 Just damn depressing is what it is.

-The book chronicles the evolution of the Prophet System and how that system was used to replace entire radio station air staffs.
-It discusses the various failures that radio has produced as a result of automated programming, the complete lack of originality, public safety issues and how major media companies have stripped the heart and soul out of radio.
+The book chronicles the evolution of the Prophet System and how that system was used to replace entire radio station air staff.
+It discusses the various failures that radio has produced as a result of automated programming, the complete lack of originality, public safety issues, and how major media companies have stripped the heart and soul out of radio.

 Having worked for one of the smaller group owners since 1999, one that rarely if ever appears on anyone’s radar, I can say I have seen some minor shades of what has happened with Clear Channel in the company I work for.
 I think everyone who works in radio has seen some of this in one form or another no matter who they work for.